ENERGY MANAGEMENT

 Since Energy Management was created, Texas Tech University has saved over $27 million in energy costs.
 Savings continued to be achieved even with increased energy intensive spaces and increased student enrollment.

-Operations Control Center performs skilled work in monitoring environmental control equipment, energy management, energy efficiency programs, and property/life safety alarms for Texas Tech University facilities.
-Control Center operators troubleshoot HVAC controls from the building automation system (BAS) front end and assist technicians who are working in the field.
-ODCC is on campus 24 hours a day, 7 days a week, and it serves as the main contact for after-hours facility requests.
+Operations Control Center (ODCC) performs skilled work in monitoring environmental control equipment, energy management, energy efficiency programs, and property/life safety alarms for Texas Tech University facilities.
+Control Center operators troubleshoot HVAC controls from the Building Automation System (BAS) front end and assist technicians who are working in the field.
+Operations Control Center is on campus 24 hours a day, 7 days a week, and it serves as the main contact for after-hours facility requests.

 Resources